rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="rendertosvgfile-filename-pageno" %}
 ### RenderToTimemap

+Render a document to a timemap.

-Creates a timemap file, and return it as a JSON string.
+The timemap as a string

 **Returns**

-`std::string`
+`std::string` – The timemap as a string

 **Original header**